ykotturi/CSCW-2019-Workshop/README.md

 This workshop will be highly interactive, involving a mix of presentations, discussions, and hands-on activities.
 The majority of time will be dedicated to the following activities:

 - **Activity 1: Reflect** Participants will break into groups of 3-4.
 Each group will reflect on a certain probing question, such as one of the following: What has the CSCW community done thus far to build a better future, or at least counter the risks, that come with on-demand work?
 As traditional places are being disrupted, what other categories of places are popping up?
-Towards the end of this activity, each group will be asked to report out their reflection, which the organizers will help to live synthesize.
+Towards the end of this activity, each group will be asked to report out their reflection, which the organizers will help to synthesize.
-- **Activity 2: Ideate** In different groups of 3-4, participants will ideate opportunities and models for where technology and physical spaces could work in conjunction with each other to address some of the topics identified in the reflection activity.
+- **Activity 2: Ideate** In groups of 3-4, participants will ideate opportunities and models for where technology and physical spaces could work in conjunction with each other to address some of the topics/challenges identified in the reflection activity.
 Participants will be asked to keep in mind what they can learn or adopt from other disciplines, fields, and industries.
-Goals of the ideation could include identifying supports for information sharing, learning, trust, and community.
 - **Activity 3: Prototype** Continuing with groups in Activity 2, participants will perform a deep dive into one idea.
 This could take the form of a digital tool, a set of principles, implications for policy, a novel organizational structure, new categories of place, etc.

+The outcomes of these activities will contribute to a collective report on challenges and opportunities around the the de-placing of on-demand work.

 ## Tentative Agenda